AryanMishra01/hungry-hub/README.md

  3. Make sure to import dependecies of the module in the test file as well.

 # INTEGRATION TESTING:
-# Creating a dummy fetch function for test case:
+# Creating a dummy/mock fetch function for test case:
 1. global.fetch: It will replace the function.

-# To run test automatically on saving test cases write this is package.json
+# To run test automatically on saving test cases write this is package.json under "scripts"
    "test": "jest",
     "watch-test": "jest --watch"
   },

+# import { act } from "react"
+ 1. act returns a promise.
+ 2. act is a function which takes an async callback function
+ 3. this will return render and this render will render your body component.

+# getByTestId
+ 1. we can provide data-testid attribute to element for testing which could be read by jest. e.g.  data-testid="searchInput"